folke/noice.nvim/README.md

       throttle = 1000 / 30, -- Frequency to update lsp progress message
       view = "mini",
       ignored_clients = {} -- List of LSP client names to be ignored
-      max_messages = 3, -- Maximum number of messages per client at any give time },
+      max_messages = nil, -- Maximum number of messages per client at any give time },
     override = {
       -- override the default lsp markdown formatter with Noice